LogtalkDotOrg/logtalk3/README.md

 About
 -----

-Logtalk is an *object-oriented logic programming language* that extends and leverages the Prolog language with a feature set suitable for programming in the large.
+Logtalk is a *declarative object-oriented logic programming language* that extends and leverages the Prolog language with a feature set suitable for programming in the large.
 Logtalk supports modern code encapsulation and code reuse mechanisms without compromising the declarative programming features of Prolog.

-Logtalk is implemented in highly portable code and can use most modern and standards compliant Prolog implementations as a back-end compiler.
+Logtalk is implemented as a trans-compiler in highly portable code and can use most modern and standards compliant Prolog implementations as a backend compiler.

-As a multi-paradigm language, Logtalk includes support for both prototypes and classes, protocols (interfaces), categories (components and hot-patching), event-driven programming, coinduction, lambda expressions, and high-level multi-threading programming.
+As a multi-paradigm language, Logtalk includes support for both *prototypes* and *classes*, *protocols* (*interfaces*), *categories* (components and hot-patching), *event-driven programming*, *coinduction*, *lambda expressions*, and *high-level multi-threading programming*.
 Logtalk uses standard Prolog syntax with the addition of some operators and directives for a smooth learning path.

+Logtalk is distributed under a commercial friendly license and includes full documentation, portable libraries, portable developer tools, and a large number of programming examples to help get you started.

 Logtalk website